 Firefly: Does this in the episode "Trash", where the crew joins up on a heist with Saffron, the psychotic seductress who tried to steal their ship a few episodes back.
 Rather amusingly subverted: Saffron unsurprisingly double-crosses the crew, and the crew turns on her in return, having fully expected her sudden but inevitable betrayal.

-Game of Thrones: This is the reason the Wildlings are all united under a single leader.
-Every tribe hates each others' guts: they just hate the idea of dying in droves to the White Walkers more.
+This is the reason that the Wildlings are all united under a single leader.
+Every tribe hates each others' guts; they just hate the idea of dying in droves to the White Walkers more.

 Get Smart: In one episode, Max Smart from CONTROL and Siegfried from KAOS team up against a man conspiring to destroy the world, since if he succeeded they would have nothing to fight about and would be out of a job.

-Heroes: This is the favorite way they deals with Sylar.
+Heroes: This is the favorite way they deal with Sylar.

-Volume 3 had Noah Bennet work with Sylar to stop the escaped Level 5 villains.
-The two barely tolerated each other but seem to have bonded by the end of the 3rd episode.
+Volume 3 has Noah Bennet work with Sylar to stop the escaped Level 5 villains.
+The two barely tolerate each other but seem to have bonded by the end of the 3rd episode.
 Then Sylar starts up with the brain-stealing again, causing Bennet to vow to kill him eventually.

 What Noah meant could very likely refer to taming Sylar.
 In Season 3, Episode 4, "I am Become Death", Peter is taken to a future timeline by his future self.
 In this timeline, Peter discovers a calm and collected Sylar, living in the Bennet household with a son named Noah.

 Also, in the Volume 3 finale, Bennet frees all the Level 5 supervillains so they can help fight Sylar, who's on the downswing of his HeelFace Revolving Door trend.
 They all last maybe 3 minutes, tops.